amoldhamale1105/frostbyte/README.md

 ```
 When you list files with `ls` command, their names will appear in uppercase.
 The kernel is currently capable of listing files from the FAT16 root directory only.
 Some directories are placed in the disk image only to test `ls` command's long listing output.
 Listing files inside subdirectories or changing working directory to a subdirectory is not supported as of the writing of this readme.

 Programs can be run in the foreground or background.
 To run a program in background we follow the standard practice of appending an `&` at the end.
-The shell then prints the pid and name of the process it just pushed to background and gets ready for next user input
+The shell then prints the PID and job specification of the process it just pushed to background and gets ready for next user input.
+Background processes can be terminated, stopped or moved to the foreground.
+Apart from `ps`, you can monitor status of background processes with the `jobs` command

-Programs running in the foreground can be terminated with a keyboard interrupt by pressing **Ctrl+C** which will make the shell avaiable again for user input.
+Programs running in the foreground can be terminated with a keyboard interrupt by pressing **Ctrl+C** or stopped with **Ctrl+Z** which will make the shell avaiable again for user input.
+The shell will print the PID and job specification of the stopped process which can be viewed with the `jobs` command.
+Unlike a terminated process, a stopped process can be resumed either in the foreground or background with the `fg` and `bg` commands.
 Apart from this, standard POSIX signals can be sent to any process using the `kill` command

 ### Commands
 The following POSIX commands are currently supported by **frostbyte** OS with options.
 ```
 sh, uname, ls, ps, jobs, fg, bg, export, echo, env, unset, cat, kill, exit, shutdown
 ```
-Usage and short description of any command can be viewed with the `-h` option except for the `echo` command which simply echoes passed arguments and evaluates environment variables or special expressions like `$$` (current shell PID) and `$?` (last command exit status)
+Usage and short description of any command can be viewed with the `-h` option with some exceptions like the `echo` command which simply prints passed arguments and evaluates environment variables or special expressions
 For example, `uname -h` will print the following output to the terminal
 ```
 Usage:	uname [OPTION]